NE-/Learning_Notes/Languages/Assembly/General.md

 #### Carry Flag (C)
 - Mostly used with *unsigned* numbers.
-- Set when the result was too big to store in the register or if the result of a subtraction was negative
+- Set when the result was too big to store in the register or if the result of a subtraction was negative.
 - Commonly used with shifting and rotating.
 - Useful for combining registers to store larger values than a single register can contain e.g. on 8-bit systems, we combine two registers to store 16-bit numbers.